alegaio7/dragnform/README.md

 ## How PDF rendering works
 ### Feature extraction
 Rendering PDFs from HTML pages is a very tricky task.
-To start with, HTML is naturally a flow layout, where you barely use absolute coordinates to position content.
+To start with, HTML is naturally a flow layout, where you'd barely use absolute coordinates to position content.
 On the other hand, not only does PDF use an absolute coordinate system but also has the content's origin at the bottom of the page, instead of being at the top.

 Making a HTML layout look the same -or at least, similar- in PDF comes with other difficulties, like: